shawnathanmcfly/hcSource/README.md

 # hcSource
 Game library I've been developing as I learn x86 asm and C. Folders with descriptions as follows:

+WARNING: YOU NEED DOSBOX OR A NATIVE DOS BASED OPERATING SYSTEM TO RUN THESE PROGRAMS

 BMP2GFX: Converts 24bit bmp files into simplified bitmaps

 USAGE: